tktracker/IntuneDocs/intune/protect/conditional-access-exchange-create.md

 ms.collection: M365-identity-device-management
 ---

-# Create a Conditional Access policy for Exchange on-premises and legacy Exchange Online Dedicated
+# Configure Exchange on-premises access

 This article shows you how to configure Conditional Access for Exchange on-premises based on device compliance.